jjy1031/jjy1031.github.io/index.md

 </div>

 # Introduction
-Dandelion is a code designed to build expanded database beyond equilibrium states by  effectively sampling the Potential Energy Surface(PES) of molecules.
-This approach can provide sufficient dataset for training networks, and enhance the performance of Machine Learning Interatomic Potentials(MLIPs).
-To sample chemical space efficiently, our method selectively employs ab initio calculations after using tight-binding method.
-For required high-level calculation, we use ORCA, the external quantum chemistry program.
-This documentation aims to provide a guide for installation, setup and several examples to use Dandelion.
+Dandelion is a method designed to build expanded database beyond equilibrium states by sampling reactive chemical space.
+Our approach provides a sufficient dataset for training general Machine Learning Interatomic Potentials(MLIP) to enhance their performance.
+To sample chemical space efficiently, our method leverages a tight-binding approach to search for possible reaction pathways on the potential energy surface, and selectively applies high-level calculations.
+For required high-level calculation, we use ORCA, an external quantum chemistry program.
+This documentation aims to provide a guide for the installation, setup, and use of Dandelion.

 ## Git repository
 <https://github.com/mhyeok1/dand/>